AY2021S2-CS2103T-W14-3/tp/docs/UserGuide.md

 * ASSIGNEE is case-sensitive and format-sensitive: "Alex Yeoh" and "Alex     Yeoh" are not the same assignee.

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**
 A task can have any number of assignees (including 0).
-To add multiple assignees, simply use multiple assignees prefix.
+To add multiple assignees, simply use multiple assignee prefixes.
 </div>

 Examples: